 Traditionally, dairy meals are eaten on Shavuot and the cheese-stuffed blintz became the traditional dessert of this holiday for Russian and German Jews.
 Cholesterol and fat meld in a new decadent form in this recipe, so eat in moderation!

-Citizens, these are the blintzes you remember from your youth – and I remember from early morning deli excursions in MY youth 😀
+My glorious Citizens, these are the blintzes you remember from your youth – and that I remember from early morning deli excursions in MY youth 😀

 TFD‘s blintzes are extra creamy by mixing in a secret ingredient: Mascarpone cheese!
 When added along with the traditional Farmers Cheese filling, these are the creamiest blintzes you will ever try.